auth0/docs/articles/api-auth/grant/implicit.md

 <%= include('../../_includes/_pipeline2') %>

-In order to access an API from a [client-side app](/quickstart/spa) (typically a Single Page Application or a Mobile Application), you need to implement the OAuth 2.0 **Implicit Grant**.
+In order to access an API from a [client-side app](/quickstart/spa) (typically a Single-Page Application or a Mobile Application), you need to implement the OAuth 2.0 **Implicit Grant**.
 In this document we will see how this flow works.

 ::: note
 If you need a refresher on the OAuth 2.0 protocol, you can go through our [OAuth 2.0](/protocols/oauth2) article.